Operation Omega: Operation Omega

 The Phoenix Voyages were a series of humanitarian trips made to relieve the famine in Biafra following the civil war there.
-Paul Connett had been a key player in the American response to the Biafran crisis, working as the coordinator the American Committee to Keep Biafra Alive.
+Paul Connett had been a key player in the American response to the Biafran crisis, working as the coordinator of the American Committee to Keep Biafra Alive.
 In 1971, Connett co-founded Operation Omega with Roger Moody.

 Operation Omega was supported by Peace News and by War Resisters' International.

 First crossing

 By August 1971, the first two Operation Omega teams arrived in Calcutta.
 The Omega Team One members were: Marc Duran, Christine Pratt, Roger Moody and Dan Due.
 In Omega Team Two were Ben Crow, Dan Grotta, Doreen Plamping and Freer Spreckley.

 The teams crossed from India into East Pakistan on 17 August, carrying food and saris.
 Both teams were immediately apprehended by members of the Pakistani Army.
 After a day of negotiations with the army, the Omega teams decided to sleep in their cars and attempt to continue with their missions the following morning.
 At 9:20 pm on the evening of 17 August, both teams were arrested by Pakistani forces and taken to Jessore.

 The next morning both teams were returned to the Indian border and told not to return to East Pakistan, or they would face arrest and prosecution.